samos123/samos123.github.com/content/k8s/gke-safely-drain-nodepool-without-disruptions.md

 aren't running on GKE.
 In fact, there are large GKE ML/batch platform workloads running in production that have these characteristics.

-This post will show how to decomission / destroy / decomission a nodepool that's running pods that should not be disrupted.
-The requirements for our decomission of nodepool is as follows:
+This post will show how to destroy / decommission a nodepool that's running pods that should not be disrupted.
+The requirements for our decommission of nodepool is as follows:

 * Any node that's running a batch job pod should stay up for as long as the batch job is running
 * The max lifetime of batch job pod is 16 days
 * The nodepool should automatically scale back to 0 after all batch job pods have finished running
-* New pods should not trigger the nodepool that's being decomissioned to scale up again
+* New pods should not trigger the nodepool that's being decommissioned to scale up again

 ## How to safely drain the node without pod disruptions?